pheew/try-catch-component/README.md

 # try-catch-component

-A React component wrapper that catches errors
+A React component wrapper that catches errors.

 ## Installation